Modulation of metastable ensemble dynamics explains the inverted-U relationship between tone discriminability and arousal in auditory cortex: Method details

 \subsubsection{Numerical simulations}

 The dynamical system defined by Eqs.~\ref{eq:LIF}-\ref{eq:LIF_external_current} was integrated using a discrete time step $\mathrm{dt} = 0.5\times10^{-4}$ seconds.
 All spike times were forced to the simulation grid, and exact updates were performed between time steps.
-For each type of background input/arousal modulation (Sec.~\ref{s:model_arousal}), we performed simulations on several realizations of the clustered and/or uniform networks (5 realizations when $\Delta_M^{E}$ was varied and 10 realizations when $\Delta_H^{E}$ was varied).
-For the $\Delta_H^{E}$ modulation, different network realizations were also associated with different realizations of the quenched disorder induced by the Gaussian random variable in Eq.~\ref{eq:delta_s}.
-For most analyses, we simulated 30 trials of network activity per stimulus for each instance of the network architecture.
-For the Fano factor analyses of the clustered network model (Sec.~\ref{s:fano_factor}; Fig.~\ref{f:fanoRaw_data_model}C-F), we ran an additional set of simulations with a larger number of stimulus repetitions (200) per network realization.
-In all the simulations described thus far, each trial lasted 3.5 seconds and stimulus onset occurred at $t_{\mathrm{stim}} = 1$ second; the pre-stimulus period of each trial was considered ``spontaneous" activity.
-We also ran an additional set of simulations for the power spectra analyses in the clustered model (Sec.~\ref{s:power_spectra}; Fig.~\ref{f:fanoRaw_data_model}B) in order to obtain longer continuous blocks of spontaneous activity.
-In this case, for each network realization, we simulated 30 trials of spontaneous-only activity (no stimulus presentation), where each trial lasted 2.7 seconds.
+At a given level of arousal, we performed simulations on several realizations of the clustered and uniform networks; different network instances were also associated with different realizations of the arousal model (i.e., different random draws of the external input modulations; see Eq.~\ref{eq:nuext_arousal} above).
+For most analyses, we generated 10 realizations of the network architecture, and simulated 30 trials of network activity per stimulus for each network realization.
+For these simulations, each trial lasted 2.5 seconds and stimulus onset occurred at $t_{\mathrm{stim}} = 1$ second; the pre-stimulus period of each trial was considered ``spontaneous" activity.
+For some analyses, we ran a separate set of simulations to obtain longer continuous blocks of spontaneous activity.
+For the cluster interactivation and activation timescale analyses (``\textit{\nameref{s:cluster_timescale}}"; Fig.~\ref{f:mean_field_vs_sims}G), we simulated two network realizations, and for each one, we ran 30, 5.2-second-long trials of spontaneous-only activity (no stimulus presentation).
+For the interspike-interval (``\textit{\nameref{s:cvISI}}"; Fig.~\ref{f:cvISI_spectra_supp}A) and power spectra (``\textit{\nameref{s:power_spectra}}"; Fig.~\ref{f:cvISI_spectra_supp}B,C) analyses, we simulated two network realizations, and for each one, we ran 30, 2.7-second-long trials of spontaneous-only activity.
 In all simulations, different trials used different random initial conditions for neurons' membrane potentials.
-All simulations of the network model were carried out in Python version 3.9.5.